 As the world moves towards renewables and other low carbon technologies like wind and nuclear power, these technologies rely heavily on supply chain materials like steel and carbon fibers that are all emitters of CO2.
 CCS is the only technology that can achieve deep reductions in CO2 emissions from high-emitting industries.
 Without CCS or innovation in materials and fuels production, the total emissions from these sectors will increase if economic growth continues at the rates projected.
 Clearly, CCS can be a bridge between economic growth and the demand for industrial output.

 Using a combination of renewables and CCS is the answer to both reducing emissions in the short-term, but also creating a sustainable, long-term plan for energy and manufacturing.
-It doesn’t have to be either or, it can be both…it needs to be both (IEA Industrial Applications of CCS).
+It doesn’t have to be either or, it can be both…it needs to be both.